Skip to content

 When beginning the process of purchasing a dental practice, most first-time buyers know they need to look beyond the asking price.

-They review collections, production, overhead, patient count, insurance participation, provider schedules, equipment, technology, lease terms, staff structure, and the overall condition of the office.
-They may study photos, walk through the space, and compare the practice to others in the market.
+They review payment cycles, overall production, overhead, patient count, insurance participation, provider schedules, equipment, technology, lease terms, staff structure, and the overall condition of the office.
+They may study photos, tour the practice, and compare the practice to other opportunities in the market.

-But even with that level of review, it can still be difficult to understand what the practice is truly worth.
+But even after reviewing all those pieces, it can still be difficult to understand what the practice is truly worth.

 A dental practice is not valued by a single number or a quick impression.
-Strong collections can hide declining patient flow.
+A strong payment record can hide declining patient flow.
 A beautiful office can come with outdated equipment, high overhead, or a weak hygiene program.
 A low asking price may look attractive until the buyer sees the lease restrictions, staffing challenges, payer mix, or the additional investment required after closing.

 That is why practice value has to be reviewed from several angles.
-Buyers need to understand how revenue is generated, how consistent it has been, how much of it depends on the selling doctor, how active the patient base really is, and whether the practice has room to grow.
+Buyers need to understand how revenue is generated, how consistent the revenue has been, how much depends on the selling doctor, how active the patient base really is, and whether the practice has room to grow.
 They also need to consider the facility's condition, the quality of the clinical systems, the strength of the team, the practice's reputation, and the financial impact of any planned changes after the transition.

 Value is about what survives the transition